raunakshrivastava7/azuredevopsnew/README.md

 ## Enhancements

-The project can be immproved further by a having a more descriptive home page of the Flask web application with the explanation about its objective, input format and output.
-The landing page should have an option to provide input and a button clicking on whcih the prediction result should be displayed to the user.
+The project can be improved further by deploying the web app to a Kubernetes cluster so that it can be easily scaled and maintained as per requirement.
+Another approach to improve the project is to have separate Development, QA and Production environments.
+The Development environment should be used for development of the app.
+After development, the app should be deployed in QA envitonment for QA, testing and fixes.
+Finally, the bug-free app should be deployed in Production environment.

 ## Demo